streamsets/control-agent-quickstart/README.md

 KUBE_CLUSTER_NAME - Name of cluster to be created/used as seen in the EKS web UI
   - Default is "streamsets-quickstart"

 KUBE_NODE_INITIALCOUNT - The number of nodes the cluster should be created with.
-Default is 3.
+  - Default is 1 if SCH_DEPLOYMENT_TYPE is set to "AUTHORING".
+Otherwise the default is 3.

 KUBE_PROVIDER_GEO = The cloud-rpovider specific location or datacenter where the cluster is to be created.
   - Value will be cloud provider specific.